57blocks/web3-knowledge-base/ethereum/tools/hardHat.md

 ### Hardhat Chai Matchers

 [Hardhat Chai Matchers](https://hardhat.org/hardhat-chai-matchers/docs/overview) adds Ethereum-specific capabilities to the Chai assertion library, making your smart contract tests easy to write and read.

 ### Hardhat Network Helpers

 [Hardhat Network Helpers](https://hardhat.org/hardhat-network-helpers/docs/overview) provides a convenient JavaScript interface to the JSON-RPC functionality of Hardhat Network.

-## Recommended Reading
+## References

 [Hardhat Explained – What is Hardhat?](https://moralis.io/hardhat-explained-what-is-hardhat/)

 [What Is Hardhat – A Comprehensive Guide](https://101blockchains.com/hardhat-tutorial/)

 Hardhat helps developers in testing, compiling, deploying, and debugging dApps on the Ethereum blockchain.
 It serves a crucial role in supporting coders and developers with the management of tasks, which are important for smart contract and dApp development.
 You can try it follow the [official tutorial](https://hardhat.org/tutorial).